 The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) defines “diarrhea” as passing three or more loose, watery stools per day.

-The NIDDK categorize diarrhea into the following three types, based on its duration:
+The NIDDK categorizes diarrhea into the following three types based on its duration:

-• Acute: Diarrhea that typically lasts 1–2 days and goes away on its own.
+• Acute: Diarrhea that typically lasts 1 to 2 days and goes away on its own.
 This type is the most common.

-• Persistent: Diarrhea that lasts between 2–4 weeks.
+• Persistent: Diarrhea that lasts between 2 to 4 weeks.

 • Chronic: Diarrhea that lasts at least 4 weeks.
 The symptoms may be persistent, or they may come and go.

-The NIDDK recommend that adults see a doctor if their diarrhea lasts more than 2 days.
-They add that children should see a doctor if their diarrhea lasts 24 hours or more.
+The NIDDK recommends that adults see a doctor if their diarrhea lasts more than 2 days and that children see a doctor if their diarrhea lasts 24 hours or more.

 Acute diarrhea can take a day or two to subside.
 In the meantime, people can follow the tips below to help alleviate their symptoms: